 Are flower remedies safe to use during pregnancy and nursing?

 Yes, flower remedies are totally safe to use during pregnancy.
 They are very gentle and give wonderful support to keep mama and baby happy and calm.
 If the alcohol content may be of concern, please note that the dosage is minimal (four drops) and many of my pregnant clients use the alcohol based remedies.
-If you are worried about the alcohol, just select the
+If you are worried about the alcohol, just select the alcohol free version.